snandasena/traffic-sign-classifier/README.md

 ```

-Following is a sample result for grayscaled images.
+Following is a sample result for grayscale images.

 ![](resources/all-data-gray.png)

 ###### Discussions: Data Preprocessing

 * Grayscaled RGB images to reduce three color channels to one channel.
-This will reduce CNN training time and it'll help to identify edges clearly
+This will reduce CNN training time, and it'll help to identify edges clearly
-* Normalized image data into range [-1, 1].
+* Normalized image data into the range [-1, 1].
 If we didn't scale our input training vectors, the ranges of our distributions of feature values would likely be different for each feature, and thus the learning rate would cause corrections in each dimension that would differ from one another.
-We might be over compensating a correction in one weight dimension while undercompensating in another
+We might be over compensating a correction in one weight dimension while undercompensating in another.

 ##### Image Data Augmentation
 Image data augmentation is a technique that can be used to artificially expand the size of a training dataset by creating modified versions of images in the dataset.
 Following image processing techniques will be used to augmentations for images.
-Following common augmentation techinues will be used to do image data augmentation.
+Following common augmentation techniques will be used to do image data augmentation.

-Following augmentation techniques were used to do image data augmentation.

 ###### Translation